 Up to the plate stepped Pat Duncan.
 The Reds left fielder had broken into the majors with Pittsburgh in 1915, but was returned to the minors after playing in only three games.
 Duncan caught on with Birmingham of the Southern Association in 1917.
 He was purchased by the Reds in 1919 and played in 31 games for the pennant winners.
 In the World Series Duncan hit .269 and led the team with eight RBIs.
 His best season in the majors was in 1922, when he hit eight homers and had 94 RBIs, both career highs.
 Duncan was a fine hitter, batting .307 in his career.

 With Bohne on base, Duncan put a drive into a pitch from Schupp and cleared the left-field wall over the Devere Electric Company sign, which was about 75 feet to the right of the foul line.
 The left-field wall stood about 12 feet high.
 Duncan’s shot cleared it by five feet and bounded across York Street, outside the wall.
-It was the first time a fair ball had cleared any fence in a major-league game in Redland Field.
-On May 22, 1912, the year Redland Field opened, Charles Beckwith of the Chicago Giants drove one out of the park against the Cuban Stars.
+It was the first time a fair ball had cleared any fence in a National League game in Redland Field.
+On May 22, less than two weeks earlier, John Beckwith of the Chicago Giants drove one out of the park in a Negro National League game against the Cincinnati Cuban Stars.

 The home run chased Schupp and Lou North came in to slam the door for St. Louis.
 But the blast essentially sealed the win for the Reds.
 The next two frames were scoreless, and the Cardinals scored two runs in the top of the eighth.
 Rogge’s day was complete; he was charged with both runs.
 Hod Eller, who was playing in his final year, came in to finish the game, pitching the final inning and two-thirds.